Trans-Siberian Tour – The Epic Adventure

 Beijing | Train

 Morning transfer to Beijing Main Railway Station for the start of your Trans-Mongolian adventure.
-Depart at 07:27.
+Depart around 7:30am.
 The train meanders through the Yanshan mountains north of Beijing and past the Great Wall, before arriving at the Chinese border town of Erlian.
 (B)

 The Chinese – Mongolian border crossing takes around five hours for immigration and customs procedures and for changing the bogies to accommodate the different gauge railway lines between China and the rest of the Trans-Mongolian / Siberian network.